imdbmi/imdbmi.github.io/index.md

 ## The evolution of words

 Inspired by the paper called [The evolution of LGBT labelling words Yaqian Shi and Lei Lei](https://www.cambridge.org/core/journals/english-today/article/abs/evolution-of-lgbt-labelling-words/C49EC6FDFA6117CB4DD69E16260DE005#article) we decided to study how semantic use change specifically when it comes to Hollywood movies.
-As the initial study was done on a collection of English language books, which is quite different from the daily spoken familiar language we often see in movies and we wanted to see what are the potentiall differences in semantics in these two areas.
+As the initial study was done on a collection of English language books, which is quite different from the daily spoken familiar language we often see in movies and we wanted to see what are the potentiall differences in semantics between these two.

-## Plots (title to be changed)

 <div style="text-align:center; font-style:italic;">Scroll to left for more picture</div>
 <div class="scroll-container">